-In this tutorial, we will be interfacing a 7 Segment Display with Arduino and learn to display digits from one to nine.
+We will be interfacing a 7 Segment Display with Arduino and learn to display digits from one to nine.
 Also, display a count down on 7 Segment Display.

 A 7 segment LED display is a form of an electronic display device is used for displaying decimal numerals.
 It is an alternative to previously used more complex dot matrix displays.

-They are mainly used in electronic meters, digital clocks, basic calculators, and other electronic devices that display numerical information.
+Mainly used in electronic meters, digital clocks, basic calculators, and other electronic devices that display numerical information.

 Components List